×Sedeveria 'Jet Beads'

 Jet Beads Stonecrop

-x Sedeveria 'Jet Beads' is a small, yet beautiful succulent, up to 4 inches (10 cm) tall, with pointed leaves with color tones of dark copper, green and burgundy.
-The leaves are arranged along semi-upright stems like a string of beads and take on a near-black tone in cooler weather.
-The flowers are yellow and appear in the summer months.
+×Sedeveria 'Jet Beads' is a beautiful small succulent with colorful pointed leaves arranged along erect to ascending stems like a string of beads.
+The fleshy leaves are in shades of dark copper, burgundy, and green.
+They take on a near-black tone in cooler weather.
+The small yellow flowers are star-shaped and appear in summer.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 45 °F (+7.2 °C).

 When growing Sedums, keep in mind that these plants need very little attention or care.
 They will thrive in conditions many other plants thrive in but do just as well in less hospitable areas.
 They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Sedum is easily planted.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
 They will send out roots from wherever the stem touches the ground and root itself.
 If you want to ensure that the plant will start there, you can add a very thin soil covering.

 You can break off one of the stems for taller varieties and push it into the ground where you want to grow it.
 The stem will root very easily, and a new plant will be established in a season or two.

 Learn more at How to Grow and Care for Sedum.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus